whitneyburton/portfolios/students/1510/steve-oscar-olson/20160121-steve-oscar-olson-m2.markdown

 To: Beth Secor -  Working with Beth on the big Little Shop project has been great.
 She’s talented in all aspects of the project, from design and front end, to database and logic.
 Being in the position of team leader, she’s kept us all on task and focused on making progress, and makes sure that things are done right.
 I hope to be paired with her again at Turing.

+To: Steve P - “I am honored to share a namespace with Steve.”

 ### Being a Community Member

 From: Dan - Working with Steve on two projects this module was a great experience.
 He’s always willing to do whatever the team needs and takes on challenges without needing to be asked.
 Steve is easy to work with as a pair by thinking critically about the challenge and gets things done quickly when working solo.
 Not only can he Rails, he can also CSS/Materialize very well.
 One of the things that I would to have loved was if we paired more on front end shenanigans so that I could learn more of his CSS-Fu ways.